Start a Watches & Clocks & Spare Parts Trading Business in Dubai

 3. Submit Your Application

 Provide passport copies, a business plan summary, and proof of address for all shareholders and directors.
-No minimum share capital is typically required for a standard trading licence at Dubai South Business Hub.
+No minimum share capital is typically required for a standard trading license at Dubai South Business Hub.

 4. Select an Office Package